abhishekaryan23/Python-OracleDB/README.md

 # Python-OracleDB
-Connecting oracleDB with python using
+Connecting to oracleDB using python

 Using this python script you can connect to Oracle Database.
 Considering that you have python 3.2 or higher version installed on your system and